 Based on these reports, we recommend avoiding the following Buick LaCrosse year models:

 - 2011 Buick LaCrosse

-Consumers who decide to buy one of these LaCrosse models should expect to encounter a variety of problems, including engine and transmission problems, electrical issues, and issues with the instrument panel.
+Consumers who buy one of these LaCrosse models should expect various problems, including engine and transmission problems, electrical issues, and issues with the instrument panel.
 With concerns like these, buyers should beware of making such a poor investment.

 For example, the most common complaint in the 2005 LaCrosse model was problems with the headlights, including the low beams flickering or going out completely.
-This can be a very serious and dangerous issue, although it is not too expensive to repair.
-This problem was covered by a recall and also persisted into the 2006 model year as well.
+This can be a severe and dangerous issue, although it is not too expensive to repair.
+This problem was covered by a recall and persisted into the 2006 model year.

-On the other hand, one of the most expensive issues you can encounter with any vehicle is a transmission failure.
-And unfortunately, the 2010 Buick LaCrosse received several complaints of this issue, with an average cost to repair of $3,900.
-Similarly, the 2010 model was riddled with other serious, costly engine problems such as the engine stalling or not starting.
+On the other hand, transmission failure is one of the most expensive issues you can encounter with any vehicle.
+And unfortunately, the 2010 Buick LaCrosse received several complaints about this issue, with an average cost to repair of $3,900.
+Similarly, the 2010 model was riddled with other severe and costly engine problems, such as the engine stalling or not starting.